theodds/2024-ISBA-Short/README.md

 See the recently updated details for the 2024 ISBA BioPharm Section Best Paper Awards at the end of this README.

-# Ensemble Learning with Bayesian Additive Regression Trees
+# Room 6A: Ensemble Learning with Bayesian Additive Regression Trees

 This repository contains code for reproducing some of the examples presented at the 2024 ISBA World Meeting BART short course.
 To run